 - undertaking qualifying study and receiving Austudy and is committed to resuming study when the incapacity ends.

-For JSP claimants who have a temporary incapacity for work and have NO job to return to could be subject to the activity test or may be exempt from the activity test, if relevant exemptions apply.
+For JSP claimants who have a temporary incapacity for work and have NO job to return to could be subject to mutual obligation requirements or may be exempt from mutual obligation requirements, if relevant exemptions apply.

 Definition of work